freddiefreeloader1/Imitation-Learning-for-Driving-Control/README.md

 ## Datasets

 All the expert datasets and model results are available in the folder **"Obtained Model Data"**.
-The human-generated dataset is stored in the file **"all_trajectories.feather"**, while the controller-generated dataset is in **"pure_pursuit_artificial_df.feather"**.
+The human-generated dataset is stored in the file **"all_trajectories.feather", and "all_trajectories_filtered.feather"**, while the controller-generated dataset is in **"pure_pursuit_artificial_df.feather"**.
 The `.feather` file format is used for efficient data loading.

 To load the data, you can use the following Python command: